LMMilliken/dubious_bot/README.md

 ### TODO for brain:
 - Finalize preamble
 - choose what posts to pass
-- write endpoint for bot to use <- THE MAIN PART
 - test endpoint with custom personas
 - test endpoint with subject1